signalfx/gateway/README.md

 ## Development

-If you want to submit patches for the proxy, make sure your code passes [travis_check.sh](travis_check.sh) with exit code 0.
+If you want to submit patches for the gateway, make sure your code passes [travis_check.sh](travis_check.sh) with exit code 0.
 For help setting up your development enviroment, it should be enough to mirror the install steps of [.travis.yml](.travis.yml).
 You may need to make sure your GOPATH